priyayadav2004/Tableau_Dashboard_Project/README.md

 # Tableau_Dashboard_Project
-this is the tableau end to end project
+This is the Tableau end to end project
-Created a dashboard using tableau
+Created a dashboard using Tableau